richardhj/contao-birthdaymailer/README.md

 Contao Extension: BirthdayMailer
 ================================

-Sends a birthday e-mail to all the members having their birthday on the current day.
+Sends a birthday email to all the members having their birthday on the current day.

 Installation